+-

+Yes No

-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+C8A Does your institution make use of SAT, ACT, or SAT Subject Test

+scores in admission decisions for first-time, first-year, degree-seeking Х

+applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Not Used

 Submitted

 C8A SAT or ACT X

 C8A ACT only X

 C8A SAT only X

 C8A SAT and SAT Subject Tests or X

 ACT

 C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): COB ACT with writing required

-·
+C8B ACT with writing required

-C8B ACT with Writing component recommended
+C8B ACT with writing recommended

-C8B ACT with or without Writing component accepted X
+C8B ACT with or without writing accepted Х

+C8B C8B If your institution will make use of the SAT in admission decisions for f for Fall 2020 please indicate which ONE of the following applies (regar in the admissions process: SAT with Essay component required SAT with Essay component recommended SAT with or without Essay component accepted • •

-CSC Please indicate now your instituti on will use the SA I OF ACT Writing Co imponent; cneck a ii that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing co mponent; check a ll that apply:

-C8C , 3 SAT essay ACT essay
+C8C SAT essay ACT essay

 C8C For admission

-For placement
+C8C For placement

 C8C For advising

+C8C

 C8C In place of an application essay

-C8C As a validity check on the

-application essay

-C8C No college policy as of now Х Х

-Not using essay component Χ Х
+CoC

+CoC

+X х

-C8D In addition, does your institution use applicants' tes Yes X t scores for acade No mic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

+C8D Yes No • X
-C8E Latest date by which SAT or ACT scores must be re eceived for fall- N/A

-Latest date by which SAT Subject

-fall-term admission N/A
+C8E Latest date by which SAT or ACT scores must be received for fall- N/A C8E Latest date by which SAT Subject Test scores must be received for NI/A fall-term admission N/A

-C8F If necessary, use this space to cla arify your test polic ies (e.g., if tests a re recommended fo or some students.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F

-C8F

-C8G Please indicate which tests your institu ution uses for placen nent (e.g., state tests):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+C8G Х

-C8G SAT Х Verbal Quantitative
+C8G Х

-C8G ACT X English Math

 SAT Subject Tests

 C8G

+C8G CLEP

+C8G Institutional Exam

+C8G State Exam (specify):